nhu92/Mixed-DNA-Project/07-TestKewData.md

 ---

 I need a method to calcuate the "shared-ancestral distance" from the tree.
 I would like to leave the external branch length not counted in the analysis.
-Although it will create some zeros in the final results
+Although it will create some zeros in the final results, we'll see if this resulted in more accurate predictions.

+Also, I will add a code to select exon files that have all the exons larger than 40bp.
+This will speed up the whole pipeline.
+I am not expected to have better results but the same level of quality.
+Let me check where the new script could be inserted to the pipeline.